 A simple combination of dandelion blooms, water, fresh lemon and sugar is all that’s needed to craft the unbelievable.

-We’ll be teaching our Foodie Revolution members to make dandelion honey this week in our live cook-along.
+We’ll be teaching our Kitchen Table Revolution members to make dandelion honey this week in our live cook-along.
 We're opening to new members soon- send us a DM tol get your name on the waitlist- spaces are limited!
 Or sign up to our Revolution Weekly email so you don't miss anything!
 Just scroll down and enter your email!